sayanam/TimeoutApplication/README.md

-# TimeoutApplication
+# Timeout
-Timeout application is a desktop application based out of python.
+Timeout application is a desktop application.

+Python Version : 3.7